 550 Squadron Photos

-Flight Lieutenant Jim Cassidy, DFC* (RAAF)
+Flight Lieutenant Jim Cassidy DFC* (RAAF)

-S/L Caldow Crew
+S/Ldr W F Caldow Crew

 Three other Cassidy brothers served in Australian forces in the Pacific theatre, with the last brother still too young to join up when the war ended.

-F/L Cassidy Medals
+F/Lt Cassidy Medals

 Front